Can I get help with the FAFSA?

 How much financial aid can I receive?

 The total financial aid cannot exceed the cost of attendance or budget.
 Your budget can be provided for you once the financial aid process is complete.
 We may not be able to cover the whole amount, depending on the funds Lee College has available.

 How long is the financial aid process?

 Once the student submits the FAFSA, it takes the Department of Education two to three weeks to process an electronic application, and six to eight weeks to process a paper application.

 The student receives his/her SAR at about the same time that the school receives an ISIR.
 The ISIR will tell us if we need to request other documents in order to determine your financial aid eligibility.
 If no additional documents are needed, the student should be mailed an award letter packet within two weeks of the date we receive the ISIR.

-If we need documents, they will usually be reviewed within two weeks of receiving them and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies such as INS is conducted.
+If we need documents, they will usually be reviewed within 4-6 weeks or less of receiving them, and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies.
 Again, when the further processing is completed within two weeks of that date, an award letter will usually be generated.

 Are there any financial aid deadlines?

-Yes, the priority deadline for summer II and fall 2017 is April 15, 2017.
-We would then need all the documents necessary and been able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.
+Yes, the priority deadline for Summer 2 and Fall are April 15 each year.
+We would then need all the documents necessary and be able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.

-The deadline for spring 2018 for students just applying for financial aid for that semester will be November 1, 2017.
+The spring deadline for students only applying for financial aid for that semester will be Nov.
+1 each year.